Armenian illuminated manuscripts: Artsakh, Utik and the Lake Sevan basin

-Strongly influenced also by the classical art of Syunik, represented here by Momik and Toros Taronatsi, as well as by the Vaspurakan school, the miniatures of Artsakh, Utik and the Lake Sevan basin combine the simplicity of the decorative gesture with the appeal of a primitivism of folk origin.
+Strongly influenced also by the classical art of Syunik, represented here by Momik and Toros Taronatsi, as well as by the Vaspurakan school, the miniatures of Artsakh, Utik and the Lake Sevan basin combine the simplicity of the decorative gesture with the appeal of the primitivism of folk origin.
 Despite the use of contradictory pictorial principles, this group of painters managed to create a surprising stylistic harmony.
-In contrast to the miniatures of Vaspurakan, which are more spare in style, the works of the Artsakh-Sevan painters are finely worked and carefully finished.
+In contrast to the miniatures of Vaspurakan, which are sparer in style, the works of the Artsakh-Sevan painters are finely worked and carefully finished.
 Large colored frames, where the miniatures are found, further enhance the page of the manuscript: "there is a rigorous coordination in space between the silhouettes and the objects.
 All are arranged within a single spatial zone.
 When one looks at the miniatures one cannot help but be reminded of carpets, as if each of the motifs with which the overall surface is studded had an independent existence".

 According to the specialists of Armenian miniatures of Matenadaran, "the decorative principle clearly prevails over the figurative.
 The Artsakh-Sevan painters emphasize symbolic attributes, such as the flute of the Annunciation, the twelve partridges which, in the Presentation of Jesus in the Temple, symbolize the twelve apostles, and the cross placed on the table of the Last Supper, an allusion to the sacrifice of Christ.
 These details serve to illuminate the meaning of the scene depicted while also playing the role of decorative elements.
 This process is characteristic of the Vaspurakan school.
 In spite of the stylistic peculiarities that differentiate them, the various trends and schools of miniature painting in Greater Armenia in the 13th and 14th centuries have in common their fidelity to local traditions and folk art.
 The Byzantine influence, which played such a great role in the formation of many national schools in the Middle Ages, never prevailed in Armenian art.
 Its ascendancy was more actively exerted only on the painters of Cilician Armenia".

 Cilician miniatures

-Armenian cultural life slowed down at the end of the 11th and beginning of the 12th centuries, but it experienced a new boom in the 13th and 14th centuries, not only in the country itself, but also in the new regions to which ethnic Armenians had migrated.
+Armenian cultural life slowed down at the end of the 11th and beginning of the 12th centuries, but it experienced a new boom in the 13th and 14th centuries, not only in the country itself but also in the new regions to which ethnic Armenians had migrated.
 Cilicia was the most vital place among these regions to Armenian civilization.